 Saskatoon is a growing community of diverse people with different needs.
-The City strives to consistently deliver the required programs, services and infrastructure needed to support the growth of a welcoming and inclusive city.
+The City strives to consistently deliver the required assets and services needed to support the growth of a welcoming and inclusive city.

 - We are committed to excellence in the management and maintenance of civic assets as well as the delivery of high-quality services to the public. - Delivering excellence in core services and operational priorities means the assets and services we provide from the investments the City makes align with what the public expects.
-The City is finding creative ways to improve service and maximize efficiency in the use and stewardship of taxpayers' dollars to help achieve the desired results.
+The City is constantly finding creative ways to optimize these investments to help achieve the desired results.